MicrosoftDocs/mesh-docs/mesh/develop/script-your-scene-logic/visual-scripting/best-practices/visual-scripting-best-practices-networking.md

 You can't send or receive explicit network messages with Mesh Visual Scripting.
 This might be surprising at first, but it helps establish a networking paradigm that makes it easy to uniformly handle runtime changes as well as late join.
 Instead of messages, there's *shared state* in scene properties and script variables.

-Your scripts can respond to shared state updates in a uniform way regardless of whether those updates were by a local script or user, or by another client who shares the experience in the same room, or by other clients that were already in the room before you even joined it yourself.
+Your scripts can respond to shared state updates in a uniform way regardless of whether those updates were by a local script or user, by another client who shares the experience in the same room, or by other clients that were already in the room before you even joined it yourself.

-Not being able to explicitly send network messages means that you'll have to start thinking about **shared state that gets updates** instead of thinking about *shared events that cause state updates*.
+Not being able to explicitly send network messages means that you'll have to start thinking about **shared state that gets updates** instead of *shared events that cause state updates*.
 Shared events are a consequence of shared state getting updated, not the opposite.

 Fortunately, Mesh Visual Scripting makes it easy for your visual scripts to react to state updates.
 Use the *On State Changed* event node and connect its left-hand side inputs with any script variable or component property you'd like to observe for changes, and the event node will trigger your script (connected to its right-hand side) whenever any of the variables or properties connected to it change their value.